 There are so many things wrong with this movie that it amazes us that Guillermo Del Toro's name is anywhere near it.
 Not only did he produce it, but he wrote the screenplay?
 Baffling, because Del Toro is a craftsman with narrative, and the script here is full of plot devices and plot holes galore.
 It just a weak, weak movie.

+I'm sure that I'm going to take some flack for this next part, but screw it.
 The worst part of the whole thing, which for me made it all the more unbearable, was Bailee Madison.
-I know she's a kid, and I'm not in the habit of insulting little children, even when they have it coming, but for Christ's sake is she unbearable.
+I know she's a kid, and I'm not in the habit of insulting little children, even when they have it coming, but for Christ's sake is she ever unbearable to watch.
 To behold her on screen is about as pleasant as chewing tin foil, or maybe or dragging metal wire across a chalk board...
-She comes off as pretentious and fake to us, and it's impossible for us to find her compelling in the least bit.
+She comes off as pretentious and fake to us, and it's impossible for us to find her compelling in the least.
 With or without her, the movie is still a clinker, though we honestly believe that with another kid in the movie -one who could act convincingly, and is actually cute- it may have softened the blow a bit.

 |It's true hun, they like Tom Cruise better than you LOL!|

 Katie Holmes is still pretty cute, though we miss the old school version of her; you know, before the whole uncomfortably creepy marriage thing. *FYI, we still like Tom Cruise, even with his crazy and all.